-As of 2018, the International Processing Fee is set at 0.55% of the transaction total for applicable transactions, while the International Service fee is set at 0.80%.
-For transactions that incur both fees, the amounts are added together, bringing the total charge to 1.35%.
+As of 2018, Discover set the International Processing Fee at 0.55% of the transaction total for applicable transactions.
+The card brand set the International Service fee at 0.80%.
+For transactions that incur both fees, the processor adds the amounts together, so the total charge comes to 1.35%.
 This fee is in addition to any other interchange and assessment fees that apply.

-Both the International Processing Fee and International Service Fee are charged on US-acquired transactions that are paid for with a Discover card that was issued outside of the United States.
+Discover charges the International Processing Fee and International Service Fee on US-acquired transactions when a customer pays with a Discover card issued outside of the United States.
 You likely won’t know if a card was issued outside of the US at the time that you accept it, but your monthly processing statement will reflect the international assessments on any such transactions.

 Identifying International Processing Fees

 Whether or not the International Processing Fee and International Service fee are visible to you depends on the pricing model you’re on and the statement your processor provides.
 Businesses that are on an interchange plus or tiered pricing model will typically see assessment fees listed.
 Businesses on flat rate pricing will not.

 Interchange plus and tiered pricing statements should include a section for assessment charges by card brand.
 Your processor should list the fees in the Discover section.
 Keep in mind that the processor may abbreviate the fee name, so be sure to check for variations.

 On a flat rate pricing model, your statement will not typically display assessment charges line by line.
 Instead, you’ll see the total amount you paid for credit card processing without much further detail.
 Flat rate pricing looks simpler, but is among the least transparent methods.
 There’s no way to tell what your processor is charging for assessments, as it bundles all fees into one “rate.”